CarloGauss33/dccquestionbot/README.md

 # DCCQuestionBot

-A OpenAI GPT-3 powered bot to answer questions via Telegram in a educational context.
+A OpenAI GPT-3.5 (ChatGPT) powered bot to answer questions via Telegram in a educational context.

 ### Requirements